truenas/documentation/content/SCALE/Credentials/2FASCALE.md

 Authorized employees can securely access systems from any device or location without jeopardizing sensitive information.

-Internet access, on the TrueNAS, is not required to use 2FA.
+Internet access on the TrueNAS system is not required to use 2FA.

 ### Drawbacks